Deep Motion Blind Video Stabilization: Learning Motion Blind Video Stabilization

 \subsubsection{Stage 2: Quality Enhancement}

-After the convergence with the $\mathcal{L}_2$ reconstruction loss in~(\ref{eq_l2}), the results produced by the network are stable but quite blurry.
-By overlaying the generated frames with the target frames, it becomes evident that the model has learned the necessary high-level reasoning to generate stable frames, as illustrated in~\figref{fig:fig7} (a) and (b), where the red marks indicate the positions of prominent corners in Refined CAIN and generated (Stage 1) results.
-The perceptual quality of these blurry frames can be further improved by fine-tuning the network with a perceptual and an adversarial loss for their proven success in enhancing the visual quality of degraded images~\cite{kupyn2017deblur,kupyn2019deblur,nah2017deep}.
-The primary loss used during this stage is a VGG based loss defined as follows
+After the convergence with the $\mathcal{L\textsubscript{2}}$ reconstruction loss in~(\ref{eq_l2}), the results produced by the network are stable but quite blurry \footnote{The quality of the results produced at this stage can be assessed through the supplementary text}.
+The perceptual quality of these stable but blurry frames can be improved by fine-tuning the network with a perceptual and an adversarial loss for their proven success in enhancing the visual quality of degraded images~\cite{kupyn2017deblur,kupyn2019deblur,nah2017deep}.
+The primary loss used during this stage is a VGG based loss defined as follows:

-where \emph{$\phi\left ( {f}'_{t} \right )$} are the VGG features extracted from the generated frame \emph{$f^{\prime}_{t}$}, and \emph{$\phi \left ( {f}_{gt, t} \right )$} are those extracted from ground-truth target frame \emph{f\textsubscript{gt,t}}.
-For the purpose of feature extraction, a pre-trained VGG-19 is used up to the \emph{relu$\textunderscore$3$\textunderscore$3} layer.
-This loss ensures the preservation of high-level visual cues present beyond the single pixel domains as proposed in~\cite{johnson2016perceptual}.

-The discriminator used in our application is shown in ~\figref{fig:fig6} (a).
+where \emph{$\phi\left (\cdot \right )$} represents the \emph{relu$\textunderscore$3$\textunderscore$3} layer of a pre-trained VGG-19 network.
+This loss ensures the preservation of high-level visual cues present as proposed in~\cite{johnson2016perceptual}.
+In addition to the perceptual loss, we also employ an adversarial training schema in this stage.
+The discriminator used in our work is shown in ~\figref{fig:fig7} (a).
 It is a simple feed-forward network inspired by the discriminator used in~\cite{kupyn2018deblurgan} with alternating convolution and Leaky-Relu operations.
+The final loss for training in this stage is given by the following equation,